indimail/indimail-virtualdomains/.github/README-indimail.md

 Greylisting is a method of defending email users against spam, by temporarily rejecting any email from a IP/Sender which it does not recognize.
 As per SMTP, the originating server should after a delay retry.
 A server implementing greylisting should accept the mail if sufficient time has elapsed.
 If the mail is from a spammer it will probably not be retried since a spammer goes through thousands of email addresses and typically cannot afford the time delay to retry.

-IndiMail 1.6 onwards implements greylisting using qmail-greyd daemon.
-You additionally need to have the environment variable GREYIP defined for the qmail-smtpd process.
-The environment variable GREYIP specifies on which IP and port, qmail-greyd is accepting greylisting requests. qmail-smtpd uses UDP to send a triplet (IP+RETURN\_PATH+RECIPIENT) to the greylisting server and waits for an answer which tells qmail-smtpd to proceed ahead or to temporarily reject the mail. qmail-greyd also accepts a list of whitelisted IP addresses for which greylisting should not be done.
+IndiMail 1.6 onwards implements greylisting using <b>qmail-greyd</b> daemon.
+You additionally need to have the environment variable GREYIP defined for the <b>qmail-smtpd</b> process.
+The environment variable GREYIP specifies on which IP and port, <b>qmail-greyd</b> is accepting greylisting requests. <b>qmail-smtpd</b> uses UDP to send a triplet (IP+RETURN\_PATH+RECIPIENT) to the greylisting server and waits for an answer which tells <b>qmail-smtpd</b> to proceed ahead or to temporarily reject the mail. <b>qmail-greyd</b> also accepts a list of whitelisted IP addresses for which greylisting should not be done.

 ## 1. Enabling qmail-greyd greylisting server